sayus2884/ops/developers/TRAINING.md

 **Scope**

-Currently covers "how to learn" and recommends dev-specific resources.
+Currently, covers "how to learn" and recommends dev-specific resources.

 ## How To Learn